-US housing and mortgage markets became increasingly stressed during 2007 and 2008 as a result of significant house price declines and the weakening economy.
-A large number of borrowers found themselves in a situation where the balance on their mortgage exceeded the value of their homes (that is, "negative equity"), which is often a precursor of mortgage default (for example, Foote, Gerardi, and Willen 2008).
-The tremendous wave of defaults and subsequent foreclosures imperiled many financial institutions with significant exposure to US residential real estate including Fannie Mae and Freddie Mac.
-Below, we describe the key events that led
+U.S. housing and mortgage markets became increasingly stressed during 2007 and 2008 as a result of significant house price declines and the weakening economy.
+A large number of borrowers found themselves in a situation where the balance on their mortgage exceeded the value of their homes (that is, "negative equity"), which is often a precursor of mortgage default (see for example Foote, Gerardi, and Willen 2008).
+The tremendous wave of defaults and subsequent foreclosures imperiled many financial institutions with significant exposure to U.S. residential real estate including Fannie Mae and Freddie Mac.
+Below, we describe the key events that led to the conservatorships at these two firms; a detailed chronology is provided in the Appendix.

-3 An online Appendix available with this paper at http://e-jep.org, contains statistics about the characteristics of mortgages held or guaranteed by Fannie Mae and Freddie Mac, as well as default rates.
+3 The Appendix contains statistics about the characteristics of mortgages held or guaranteed by Fannie Mae and Freddie Mac, as well as default rates.